- This event has passed.

 Lana Dunn, MEd, RPsych

 Lana has been a Registered Psychologist since 2001 and holds her Certificate in Advanced Clinical Supervision in Psychology.
-She has worked in multiple mental health settings and private practice, and now is the Manager of School Based Mental Health in Alberta Health Services.
+She has worked in multiple mental health settings and private practices, and is now a manager with Child & Adolescent Addictions, Mental Health and Psychiatry Program with AHS.
 Lana believes all people are inherently competent when it comes to defining their healthiest, most authentic path, and works with them to support their growth to live and work with purpose and positivity.
 Lana is active as a supervisor for Provisional Psychologists in Alberta, which offers her the opportunity to stay abreast of clinical developments and research.
 As a trainer, she provides training sessions that are engaging, relevant and enjoyable.